Venmo Transaction Fees: Does Venmo Charge a Fee?

 How much can I Venmo at one time?

 If you haven’t verified your account, your weekly spending limit is $299.99.
 You can send no more than this amount per transaction, or throughout the whole week.
-For verified accounts, you can send up to $5,000 at a time, with a total weekly limit of $60,000.
+With a verified account, you can send up to $5,000 at a time, with a total weekly limit of $60,000.

 Can I cancel a personal Venmo payment after I send it?